 The Dog Has a Documented History of Aggressive Behavior

-If the dog that bit you has bitten others in the past, we can hold the owner liable no matter the circumstances of your case, according to the American Society for the Prevention of Cruelty to Animals (ASPCA).
-Even if you approached the dog to pet it in public without the owner’s permission, we can still hold them liable for your injuries, as it is ultimately their responsibility to protect others from a dog with known aggressive tendencies.
+Even if you approached the dog to pet it in public without the owner’s permission, we could still hold them liable for your injuries.
+Ultimately, it is their responsibility to protect others from a dog with known aggressive tendencies.

 The Dog Was Not Properly Restrained and Supervised